Print on artglass (2mm) and paper Archival pigmentprint

 Framed in white handmade Ash wood sprayed white 3 x 2,6 cm

 Arnix create his Garden of Eden; The surface of the glass reflect the viewer and give you the opportunity to self-reflection.
 Arnix likes to give his version of this classic theme that is also presented in old master paintings.
-Adam with the apple on his head and the arrow of the legend of William Tell.

 Until “The Fall” all animals where still in peace with each other and there was no death and destruction. animals are also significant as symbols.
 They refer to the various human temperaments.